swrlab/swrlab/PRINCIPLES.md

 We use releases to pinpoint minor code versions in GitHub along with their changes.

 Only the `main` branch can be deployed to production (trunk-based development).

+## Dependency Upgrades

+Regular dependency upgrades are crucial for maintaining the health and security of technical systems at SWR Audio Lab.
+Keeping dependencies up-to-date ensures that our systems benefit from the latest features, performance improvements, and, most importantly, security patches.

+However, these upgrades carry inherent risks, such as compatibility issues or unforeseen bugs introduced by newer versions.
+These can lead to system instability or conflicts with existing components.
+To mitigate these risks, we employ thorough testing and validation processes, including automated tests and staged rollouts, to ensure upgrades do not disrupt service functionality or user experience.
+By balancing the importance of staying current with the need for cautious implementation, we maintain robust, secure, and efficient technical systems.

 ## Cloud-Native & Portability